bkavlak/rumi-verse-builder/src/content/blog/poetika/artificial-intelligence-creativity.md

 ## The Threat and the Opportunity

 ### The Threat is Real
-AI can already create music that's technically proficient and emotionally affecting.
+AI can already create praxis that's technically proficient and emotionally affecting.
 For many commercial applications, this is sufficient.
-Why hire a human composer when AI can generate suitable background music in seconds?
+Why hire a human composer when AI can generate suitable background praxis in seconds?

 ### The Opportunity is Greater
 But AI's capabilities also highlight what remains irreplaceably human: lived experience, cultural embedding, emotional authenticity, and the ability to surprise even ourselves.